 Oh yeah, and he’s a father to 6 kids, a husband, and a full-time writer.
 Below is what he noticed about making a change in his life.

 - When he tried to change only one small thing in his life, he succeeded at doing so about 85% of the time.

 - Two things simultaneously, he succeeded only about one-third of the time.

-- Three or more things simultaneously, he almost never succeeded.
+- With three or more things simultaneously, he almost never succeeded.

 Today you’re going to take a page from Leo.
 Using a simple diet template, make 1 healthy meal per day for the next few days.